 But unlike the latter, Reedsy connects authors with only those freelancers who offer services exclusively in the book publishing area.

 Suppose you need help with building your author’s image.
 You can hire a web developer from Reedsy to design an author site for you.
 Similarly, you can collaborate with an editor to polish your manuscript.

 Reedsy has a fairly simple interface and a neat dashboard.
-On the main panel, there’re two tabs you’d frequently use.
+On the main panel, there are two tabs you’d usually use.

 - My Books

 The books tab offers a storage facility to upload your manuscript.

 It allows you to import your raw manuscript and start writing directly on the platform.
 You can edit, track, and timeline your work.
 Additionally, you have the option to protect your content while working with a collaborator (freelancer).

 Reedsy also has a good shelving feature.
 Whatever developmental stage your book is in will be stored under such a tag.

 The Marketplace, on the other hand, displays independent services you can acquire.